Gospel of John Reading Plan

 Many of the Samaritans from that town believed in him because of the woman’s testimony.
 “He told me everything I ever did.”- John 4:39 (NIV)

-Jesus’ deep discussion with the woman at the well breaks down barriers: men and women, teacher and student, theological disputes (where to worship), Jews and Samaritans (cultural, racial ethnic).
+Jesus’ deep discussion with the woman at the well breaks down barriers: men and women, teacher and student, theological disputes (where to worship), Jews and Samaritans (cultural, racial-ethnic).
 Jesus reveals to her the truth of his character, the truth of God’s character and the truth of her character.
-Hearing the truth of who she is opens her to believing the truth of who Jesus is, the Messiah.
+Hearing the truth of who she is opens her to believe the truth of who Jesus is, the Messiah.
 She shares what she has found with others in her town and they come to faith as well.

 Have no fear of robbers or murderers.
 They are external dangers, petty dangers.
 We should fear ourselves.
 Prejudices are the real robbers; vices the real murderers.

 Clarence Jordan, the earthy Baptist preacher, and scholar who wrote the “Cotton Patch Version” of the New Testament observes that “it is neither wealth nor poverty that keeps people out of the kingdom [of God} — it is pride.”
 There is much truth in his words, yet pride is not the only sin barring entry into God’s realm.
 Self-loathing and despair born of shame are equally effective barriers to love.
 Knowing our sins of pride and self-degradation keeps us mindful of our need for God’s cleansing and healing grace. – The Way of Blessedness Participant’s Book by Marjorie J. Thompson and Stephen D. Bryant

 Jesus is ready to engage us on a deep, honest level.
 He shines a light on who we are.
 We see who we really are and we see that Jesus sees it and stays anyway.
 There’s no need to hide anymore.
 The truth draws us out of isolation.
 The truth frees us to trust Jesus and believe in Jesus.